 If you have been in an ATV accident, you should:

 - Seek medical attention as soon as possible, to minimize future medical complications and to document the extent of your injuries.

 - Collect information about your accident, including contact information for all people involved including witnesses, the location of the accident, make and model number of the ATV, and any insurance information.

 - Do not sign anything or discuss your accident with anyone except law enforcement officials without talking to an attorney.

 - Contact an attorney as soon as possible.
 There may be legal deadlines for filing a lawsuit, and an experienced attorney can help you meet those deadlines, negotiate with insurance companies, and assist with the legal process.

-The law offices of Friedman, Rodman, & Frank have helped ATV accident victims and surviving family members obtain compensation for deaths or injuries from product defects or another person’s negligence.
+The law offices of Friedman Rodman Frank & Estrada, P.A. have helped ATV accident victims and surviving family members obtain compensation for deaths or injuries from product defects or another person’s negligence.
 To schedule a free consultation with an attorney with extensive experience in ATV accident litigation, call our Miami/South Florida offices at 305-448-8585 or toll free at 877-448-8585, or fill out our online contact form.
 Consultations are available in English, Spanish, and Creole.